-Management of the Authority is responsible for compliance with requirements of laws, and regulations, applicable to the Passenger Facility Charge Program.
+Management is responsible for compliance with the requirements of laws, regulations, contracts, and grants applicable to its Passenger Facility Charge Program.

-Auditors' Responsibility
+Auditor's Responsibility

-Our responsibility is to express an opinion on compliance for the Authority's Passenger Facility Charge Program based on our audit of the compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements in the Audit Guide.
-Those standards and the Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the Passenger Facility Charge Program occurred.
+Our responsibility is to express an opinion on compliance for the Authority's Passenger Facility Charge Program based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the Guide.
+Those standards and the Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a the Passenger Facility Charge Program occurred.
 An audit includes examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for the Authority's Passenger Facility Charge Program.
+We believe that our audit provides a reasonable basis for our opinion on compliance for the Passenger Facility Charge Program.
 However, our audit does not provide a legal determination of the Authority's compliance.